dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 .. image:: ../assets/images/docs/snapshot_doi/request_doi_1.png

-The user will be prompted to confirm before creating a DOI, we strongly recommend following the :doc:`best-practices <./best-practices/best-practices-intro>` before generating a DOI.
+The user will be prompted to confirm before creating a DOI, we strongly recommend following the  before generating a DOI.
 The version snapshot and DOI on Dockstore can’t be changed, however metadata editing may be allowed directly through Zendo, but this is limited. **A DOI request cannot be undone.**